Cameron Jackson: Professional career

 On July 2, 2019, Jackson signed with Mitteldeutscher of the Basketball Bundesliga.
 Jackson's playing time declined after the team signed Joey Dorsey.
 He averaged 7.7 points, 3.8 rebounds and 1.2 steals per game in 10 games, shooting 61 percent from the field and 58 percent from the foul line.
 Jackson signed with MHP Riesen Ludwigsburg on December 17.
-He scored a season-high 17 points in a 85-78 win over Rasta Vechta on February 1, 2020.
-Jackson had six points in a 94-76 victory against Ratiopharm Ulm in Ludwigsburg’s last game before the suspension of the season on March 8 because of the COVID-19 pandemic.
+He scored a season-high 17 points in an 85–78 win over Rasta Vechta on February 1, 2020.
+Jackson had six points in a 94–76 victory against Ratiopharm Ulm in Ludwigsburg's last game before the suspension of the season on March 8 because of the COVID-19 pandemic.
 In 12 games, he averaged 5.8 points and 3.4 rebounds per game.
 On August 12, Jackson signed with Benfica of the Portuguese Basketball League.
 On October 14, he was named player of the week after recording 14 points and 10 rebounds in a victory against CAB Madeira.